Our innovative work in the field is pioneering new ways of protecting wildlife and catering for the emerging needs of conservation professionals.

 Ultimately, Field Rangers graduating from the College should be motivated to grow the capacity of wildlife conservation staff so that more people see themselves as guardians of our natural heritage and wildlife.

-As part of the tactical training, the specialized Extended Clandestine Patrols (ECP) Course is aimed at increasing the detection rate of poaching attempts and incidents, denying poachers EEFIs (essential elements of friendly information) on security patrols in order to plan their attacks and acting offensively against armed suspects if required.
+As part of tactical training, the specialised Extended Clandestine Patrols (ECP) course is aimed at increasing the detection rate of poaching attempts and incidents, As part of the training, participants are taught how to effectively plan their patrols and how to act offensively against armed suspects if required.

 Protected Area Integrity Unit (AFRTS)

 Account name: Southern African Wildlife College